 Get Involved & Make a Difference

-Mental Health First Aid is an eight hour program that helps the public identify, understand, and respond to signs of mental illnesses and substance use disorders.
+Mental Health First Aid is an eight-hour program that helps the public identify, understand, and respond to signs of mental illnesses and substance use disorders.
 It is a public education and prevention tool that connects people with care for and improves knowledge of mental health problems.
 Mental Health First Aid USA is taught by certified instructors.
-Classes are taught at the Compass Health Federal Avenue Campus in Everett open to the community, by contract and by contract at your site.
-Class size is 12 to 30 participants.
+Classes are taught virtually either open to the community or privately by contract.
+Class size is 12 to 20 participants.

 Youth Mental Health First Aid is an eight-hour public education program which benefits anyone working with or parenting youth ages 12-25.
 It introduces participants to the unique risk factors and warning signs of mental health problems in adolescents, builds understanding of the importance of early intervention, and most importantly – teaches individuals how to help a youth in crisis or experiencing a mental health challenge.
 Youth Mental Health First Aid USA is taught by certified instructors.
-Classes are taught at the Compass Health Federal Avenue Campus in Everett open to the community, by contract and by contract at your site.
-Class size is 12 to 30 participants.
+Classes are taught virtually either open to the community or privately by contract.
+Class size is 12 to 20 participants.

-Contact us about bring Mental Health First Aid or Youth Mental Health First Aid to your organization: email@example.com.
+Contact us about bringing Mental Health First Aid, Youth Mental Health First Aid, or a free presentation to your organization: firstname.lastname@example.org.